Community Health Worker Program

-The Community Health Worker Program offers three different certificates with a common core course sequence:
+The Community Health Worker Program offers three different certificates:

 Who We Are

 The Community Health Worker Certificate Program is housed in the Health Education Department at City College of San Francisco.
 We are a group of diverse practicing and teaching instructors that integrate theory into practice to give students real life and practical experience.

 The CHW Certificates are designed to prepare students for success in the field.
 Learning outcomes are based on input from local employers, and national research and emerging standards for the CHW profession.
 They are based on the key knowledge and skills necessary for CHWs to provide quality services to diverse clients and communities.